Dr Marian Iszatt-WhiteSenior Lecturer

 MA (Oxon) PPE: St Hilda's College, Oxford (1983)

-Research interests focus on the practice turn in leadership, and its daily accomplishment through discourse.
+My research interests focus on the practice turn in leadership, and its daily accomplishment through discourse.
 Specific areas of interest include leadership as emotional labour and the identity work arising from the juxtaposition of emotional labour and the requirements of authenticity.
-Related interests include the role of leader valuing practices in generating follower discretionary effort, and the creation of reflexive dialogue as a leadership learning intervention for practicing managers.
+Related interests include Authentic Leadership and the creation and use of reflexive pedagogies as leadership learning interventions for practicing managers.

 PhD Supervision Interests

 Leadership as emotional labour Authentic leadership Leadership identities and identity work

 SAMS Innovations on the structured writing retreat for early career researchers in management

 12/09/2018 → 30/09/2019

 SAMS Collaboratory for developing humanitarian leadership education